asascience-open/ooi-ui-docs/Use-Cases/1.1-Status-UI/OOI_UI_Use_Case_020-Status_UI-Monitor_System_Health_And_Status.md

 - This function is also related to and interacts with the alert/alarm functions

 ## Scenario
-- When a marine operator uses the status UI they are provided a world map that displays all of the currently deployed assets.
+- When an operator uses the status UI they are provided with a dhasboard view of OOI assets.
-- The world map supports overlays that are selectable by the operator.
-- On this world map, the operator can:
-  - Zoom and Pan
-    - Zooming changes the level of detail displayed (arrays, platform, nodes, components)
-  - Toggle on/off display of assets
-  - Mouse over the asset to display basic information.
-    - Status
-    - Deploy Date
-    - Name
-    - Power usage/ power availability
-  - Drill down from higher level assets (e.g. arrays) to lower level assets (e.g. components)
-- As an alternative view, the operator can switch from world view to a Dashboard of assets currently deployed.
   - This view will show:
     - Name
     - Status